Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Methodology

 The stripe pattern is represented as a graph where nodes denote topological defects (terminals and junctions) and edges correspond to the stripe segments connecting them.
 Each edge stores its segment's path, providing an intuitive structure for subsequent measurements.

 Paths are extracted from the trimmed skeleton.
-Initially, terminal pixels are found by convolving the skeleton with a $3\times3$ kernel whose centre is 10 and neighbors are 1.
+Initially, terminal pixels are found by convolving the skeleton with a $3{\times}3$ kernel whose centre is 10 and neighbors are 1.
 A terminal pixel produces a convolution sum of 11.
 These pixels become terminal nodes.

 To process the skeleton, terminal coordinates are initially pushed onto a stack.
 We then use each coordinate as a starting point (kernel) to trace the trimmed skeleton using 8-connectivity on a temporary image copy.
 Pixels are marked as 255 upon visitation to avoid redundant processing.
 If a trace reaches another defect, we verify its representation as a graph node and create an edge connecting it to the starting kernel node, saving the path taken.
 When a junction is encountered —a pixel with several unvisited neighbors— a junction is created.
-To represent the junction, a node is created for each of the neighboring pixels, together constituting a single junction in the graph.
-All unvisited neighbors are then pushed onto the stack so that every branch can be traced.
+Because junctions in the pixelated skeleton consist of pixel clusters rather than single points, a node is initialized for each constituent pixel within the junction.
+These nodes are connected to one another through edges with empty paths to represent a single topological structure.
+Only the edges connecting the junction to outgoing branches store the corresponding segment path.
+In this way, the nodes represent a single junction, preserving branch connectivity while avoiding ambiguity during path tracing.
+The unvisited neighbors are then pushed onto the stack so that every branch can be traced.

 If a trace ends with no neighbor in the working copy, we consult the original skeleton to disambiguate: with one original neighbor, the endpoint is a true terminal and we attach the edge to it; with two or more, the endpoint is a previously reached junction, which was reached due to a closed loop in the stripe pattern.
 In such case, we attach the edge to the hidden junction node.